 And saw she was sitting there still.“

-In 1860, when stagecoach service first connected San Francisco to the Mendocino Coast the trip was a bumpy, dusty, and unpleasant affair.
-By 1878, when weekly ocean-going steamship service finally linked the two cities by sea, visitors had no wharf upon which to disembark.
-Instead, women were hoisted down the side of the ship in a makeshift “chair” and men were forced to climb down the ship’s rigging to reach the shore.
+In 1860, when only stagecoach service first connected San Francisco to the Mendocino Coast the trip was reputed to be a bumpy, dusty, and rather unpleasant affair.
+In 1878, so they say, when weekly ocean-going steamship service finally linked the cities by sea, visitors still had no wharf upon which to disembark.
+Instead, women were hoisted over the railing and down the side of the ship in a makeshift “chair” .
+Men weould climb down to the shore using the ship’s rigging.

-Today, the winding drive through Anderson Valley down to the sea offers visitors verdant vineyard views as they pass through the little town of Philo, the Greek word for love.
+Today, the serpentine route from Anderson Valley up through the hills and down to the foggy coast lulls visitors with lovely verdant vineyard views like these ojust outside the town of Philo, the Greek word for love.

-Boonville Hotel’s Table 128 is a roadhouse restaurant serving family-style prix fixe dinners.
-On weekends during the warmer month, Paella is prepared and served here in the courtyard.
+Boonville Hotel’s Table 128 is a roadhouse restaurant that serves family-style prix fixe dinners.
+On weekends during the warmer summer month, Paella is prepared here and served in the courtyard.

-Around the turn of the last century a local doctor named Arky Ciancutti who lived by “Smuggler’s Cove” at the mouth of Big River, heard some bridge workers at a local bar talking about finding redwood shavings in their drill bits.
-Acting on the tip, Arky spent the next few months out on the river in a pontoon skiff.
-Using nothing but a 5-ton hand winch, he managed to salvage several hand-sawed redwood logs, also known as “pumpkins”, from where they had lain on the river’s bottom for well over a century.
+Around the turn of the last century a local doctor named Arky Ciancutti who lived by “Smuggler’s Cove” at the mouth of Big River, over heard some bridge workers at a local bar When they spoke of finding redwood shavings in their drill bits.
+Arky, an avid arbophile, realized he had struck paydirt.
+Acting swiftlyon the tip, he spent the next winter out on the river in a pontoon skiff.
+Using nothing more than a 5-ton hand winch, he salvaged several hand-sawed redwood logs, known as “pumpkins”, from where they had lain on the river’s bottom for well over a century.

-It was with this precious trove of mineralized tight-grained redwood, rich in variegated hues of blond, burgundy and cinnamon, that Arky built the Brewery Gulch Inn.
+With this precious trove of tightly-grained redwood, rich in blond, burgundy and cinnamon hues, that Arky built the unique structure that is now the Brewery Gulch Inn.

-Behind the Inn lies a misty field where one can stand quietly and listen to the wind.
+Just behind the Inn lies a misty field where one can stand quietly ato listen to the wind.

-The nightly dinner buffet offers vegetarian options and includes some great local wines.
-Anderson Valley Pinot is some of the world’s best and the Inn offers Pinot Noir from Fathers+Daughters Cellars with its bright floral and berry aromas, notes of cherry jam and cola on the palate, and a long, lively, mineral-tinged finish.
+The Inn’s nightly dinner buffet includes vegetarian options and is accompanied by some stellar local wines such as PIinot Noir from Fathers+Daughters Cellars owith its bright berry aromas, notes of cherry jam and cola on the palate, and a lively mineral-tinged finish.

-Generous breakfast options at the Inn include omelettes made of local organic eggs served with seasonal berries, heirloom tomatoes, house-made pastries.
+Bounteous breakfast options at the Inn include omelettes made of local organic eggs along with seasonal berries, heirloom tomatoes, and house-made pastries.

-Beverages include a lovely mango Lassi enlivened by lime juice, calamansi, and cardamom.
+Other breakfast treats include this lovely Mango Lassi enlivened by lime juice, calamansi, and cardamom.